 Dragon Time is a proprietary blend of Fennel, Clary Sage, Marjoram, Lavender, Blue Yarrow, and Jasmine essential oils.
 Its sweet, herbaceous aroma can help promote feelings of stability and calm during cycles of moodiness.
 Diffuse, inhale directly, or apply Dragon Time topically to experience its steadying aromatic properties.

 Young Living’s Stress Away ™ essential oil blend is a natural solution created to combat normal stresses that creep into everyday life.
 Stress Away is the first product to contain the unique stress-relieving combination of lime and vanilla pure essential oils.
 With an aroma that is the perfect blend of tropical and citrus, Stress Away is uniquely relaxing and comforting.

 This is my second most favourite essential oil for menopause.

 Progessence Phyto Plus ™ features some of our most-loved essential oils, including Sacred Frankincense and Peppermint oil, to create an essential oil blend that perfectly pampers you.
 Formulated specifically for women, and ideal for women over 30, Young Living’s Progessence Phyto Plus is a great addition to your day or night-time routine.

 Wild yam extract and vitamin E support your skin in looking its best, while Frankincense smooths the look of fine lines.
 Keep your skin looking as young as you feel and add a few drops to your moisturiser or massage it directly onto your skin.

 Grab my Free Hormone Balance Quiz

-If you would like to learn more about maintaining healthy hormones why not download our Hormone Balance Quiz by clicking the link below.
+If you would like to learn more about maintaining healthy hormones and essential oils for menopause why not download our Hormone Balance Quiz by clicking the link below.
 If after taking the quiz you would to talk about it you are welcome to make an appointment with me.